Bl4omArchie/goHermes/README.md

 # Statistics

+## Introduction

+Statistics are the data I need to correctly download the precise amount of papers available on ePrint.
+For now the code is a bit goofy because I'm doing a request each time the tool is executed for retrieving data such as categories names, number of PDF from past years.
+Futur improving will be to have a fine strategy for optimizing the number of request and winning time by calling intelligently the website.

+The point is to make a generic tool that could

+## Rate limit issue

 In order to anticipate rate limit issue (from hardware or the ePrint server), I decided to make a small analysis of how many request I will need, how many insertion in my database etc